 Sports and PE Premium

-The School PE and Sport Funding was introduced in September 2013 and is allocated to schools in the form of an annual lump sum of £8,000 with an additional sum of £5 per pupil.
-Initially this funding was guaranteed for 2 years but recently it was announced that funding would continue until 2020 (subject to Government re-election).
+The School PE and Sport Funding was introduced in September 2013 and is allocated to schools in the form of an annual lump sum of £16,000 with an additional sum of £10 per pupil.
 The Government believes that each head teacher should decide how to use the School PE and Sport Funding for their school.

 To ensure that the funding is bringing maximum benefit for pupils, schools will be held to account by Ofsted and by parents.
 Schools are held accountable for the decisions they make: